eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignbulksendGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendListElement;
+use EzmaxApi::Object::EzsignbulksendReorderV1Request;
+use EzmaxApi::Object::EzsignbulksendReorderV1Response;
+use EzmaxApi::Object::EzsignbulksendRequest;
+use EzmaxApi::Object::EzsignbulksendRequestCompound;
 use EzmaxApi::Object::EzsignbulksendResponse;
 use EzmaxApi::Object::EzsignbulksendResponseCompound;
+use EzmaxApi::Object::EzsignbulksendResponseCompoundAllOf;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1Request;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1Response;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingDeleteObjectV1Response;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV1Response;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingRequest;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingRequestCompound;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingResponse;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingResponseCompound;
+use EzmaxApi::Object::EzsignbulksenddocumentmappingResponseCompoundAllOf;
+use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1Request;
+use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1Response;
+use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendsignermappingDeleteObjectV1Response;
+use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV1Response;
+use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignbulksendsignermappingRequest;
+use EzmaxApi::Object::EzsignbulksendsignermappingRequestCompound;
+use EzmaxApi::Object::EzsignbulksendsignermappingResponse;
+use EzmaxApi::Object::EzsignbulksendsignermappingResponseCompound;
+use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1Response;
+use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1ResponseAllOf;
+use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV1Response;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponse;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponseCompound;
+use EzmaxApi::Object::EzsignbulksendtransmissionResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Request;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Response;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV2Request;